ThummeTo/FMI.jl/cross_checks/README.md

   --includefatals       Include FMUs that have caused the cross check
-                        runner to fail and exit --skipnotcompliant    Reject officially not compliant FMUs and don't excecute them
+                        runner to fail and exit --skipnotcompliant    Reject officially not compliant FMUs and don't execute them
   --commitrejected      Also commit the result file for FMUs that
-                        hasn't been excecuted (e.g. officially not
+                        hasn't been executed (e.g. officially not
                         compliant FMUs if they are not skipped) --commitfailed        Also commit the result file for failed FMUs -h, --help            show this help message and exit